Articles > Education > How to become a music teacher

 Do you need a degree to teach music?

-Though the teaching profession is broad, a specials teacher, such as in music, can be broken down into three distinct categories: elementary and high school (K-12) music teachers, university and college instructors and private music teachers.
-Becoming a music teacher depends on the requirements of your chosen career path and your skill and experience.
+Though the teaching profession is broad, a specials teacher, such as in music, can be broken down into three distinct categories: elementary and high school (K-12), university and college instructors and private music teachers.
+Becoming a music teacher depends on the requirements of the particular career path, skill and experience.
 However, there are specific steps every teacher needs to follow for this career path.

 • Teachers need to learn the methods necessary to plan lessons, assess student abilities and teach skills in a way that students understand.
 As a specials teacher in music, these abilities can be gained by volunteering to provide music lessons or working part time as a tutor.
-You may even be able to offer lessons for free to friends or neighbors to get started.
+To gain experience, offer lessons for free to friends or neighbors to get started.

 • Postsecondary teachers can build on their bachelor’s with a Master of Fine Arts, a Master of Education or a doctorate in their chosen field.

 The education requirements vary between the three types of music education.
 And not all music teachers may even need a degree.
-However, most music teachers who work in a school will need at least a bachelor’s degree, and college-level instructors may need a graduate degree.
-Once you have earned the required degree, it is typical to apply to your state for a teaching certificate.
+However, most who work in a school will need at least a bachelor’s degree, and college-level instructors may need a graduate degree.
+After earning the required degree, it is typical to apply for a state teaching certificate.

 Here is a look at the educational requirements for a music teaching job:

 • According to the U.S. Bureau of Labor Statistics (BLS), K-12 teachers, which includes elementary, middle and high school, typically need a bachelor’s degree in education or their chosen subject of instruction, like math or science.
-For example, a music teacher might need a bachelor’s in music, music theory or a related subject.
-A bachelor’s degree is required for public school teachers and a state-issued teaching certification or license, which usually includes additional courses and exams.
+For example, a music instructor might need a bachelor’s in music, music theory or a related subject.
+A bachelor’s degree is required for public school teachers and a state-issued teaching certification or license opens in new window, which usually includes additional courses and exams.

-• Music teachers at colleges and universities typically need an advanced degree in education or their respective field, per BLS.
+• At the college and university level, instructors typically need an advanced degree opens in new window in education or their respective field, per BLS.
 Some community and technical school instructors can find jobs with a master’s degree.
 However, many professors who work at four-year universities typically need a PhD for employment.

 • BLS does not provide education requirements for private teachers, but they may not necessarily need a degree, especially if self-employed or if they don’t work for an education provider.
 They do need to have mastery of the instrument or subject they teach.